-FY08 saw the continuation of an increasing trend of WDFW computer users moving away from desktop systems and replacing them with leased notebook microcomputers.
-These desktop replacement systems make good business sense for employees who spend much of their work time out in the field or at multiple sites during the work week.
-As of June 30, 2008, notebooks accounted for 30% (498 systems) of the leased microcomputer total, compared with 27% (408 systems) in FY07.
+FY09 saw the continuation of a trend for WDFW computer users to migrate from desktop models to notebook systems.
+These desktop replacement systems make good business sense for employees who spend much of their time out in the field or at multiple sites during the work week.

+As of June 30, 2009, notebooks accounted for 35% (566 systems) of the agency microcomputer total, compared to 30% (498 systems) in FY08.